sadabnepal/webdriverio-ts-bdd/README.md

 # WebdriverIOTypeScriptBDD (v7)
-This is a sample Cucumber Framework that uses WebdriverIO and TypeScript.
-This project is useful not only as an example of WebdriverIO and TypeScript playing nicely together, but it also includes some practical examples of the Page Object design pattern
+This is a sample Cucumber Framework that uses WebdriverIO (async mode) and TypeScript.

 ### Requirements
 -   node >= 12.18.x - [how to install Node](https://nodejs.org/en/download/)